I am a Research Fellow in the Department of Computing and Information Systems at at The University of Melbourne.

 Some of this was quoted in the committees' final reports.

-This year I am co-chair with Steve Schneider and James Heather of Vote ID 2013.
+In 2013 I was co-chair with Steve Schneider and James Heather of Vote ID 2013.

 In 2011 I was co-chair with Hovav Shacham of the USENIX/ACCURATE Electronic Voting Technologies workshop and Workshop on Trustworthy Elections, EVT/WOTE 2011, co-located with USENIX Security '11.